On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Experiment Results

 \subsection{Settings}

-\textbf{Datasets} We conduct extensive evaluations our methods using the following five benchmark datasets: \textbf{Digits-Five}~\citep{peng2019moment} contains five different domains, including MNIST (MN), SVHN (SV), USPS (US), MNIST-M (MM), and Synthetic Digits (SY). \textbf{Office-31}~\citep{saenko2010adapting} contains 31 categories collected from three different office environments, including Amazon(A), Webcam (W), and DSLR (D). \textbf{Office-Caltech}~\citep{gong2012geodesic} contains four domains with 10 categories, which is extended from the Office-31 dataset by adding the additional domain Caltech-256 (C). \textbf{Office-Home}~\citep{venkateswara2017deep} is a more challenging dataset with 65 categories collected from four different office environments, including Art (A), Clipart (C), Real-world (R), and Product (P). \textbf{DomainNet}~\citep{peng2019moment} is so far the largest and most challenging domain adaptation benchmark, which contains about 0.6 million images with 345 categories collected from six different domains, including Clipart (C), Infograph (I), Painting (P), Quickdraw (Q), Real (R), and Sketch (S).
+\textbf{Datasets} We conduct extensive evaluations of our methods using the following four benchmark datasets: \textbf{Digits-Five}~\citep{peng2019moment} contains five different domains, including MNIST (MN), SVHN (SV), USPS (US), MNIST-M (MM), and Synthetic Digits (SY). \textbf{Office-31}~\citep{saenko2010adapting} contains 31 categories collected from three different office environments, including Amazon(A), Webcam (W), and DSLR (D). \textbf{Office-Home}~\citep{venkateswara2017deep} is a more challenging dataset with 65 categories collected from four different office environments, including Art (A), Clipart (C), Real-world (R), and Product (P). \textbf{DomainNet}~\citep{peng2019moment} is so far the largest and most challenging domain adaptation benchmark, which contains about 0.6 million images with 345 categories collected from six different domains, including Clipart (C), Infograph (I), Painting (P), Quickdraw (Q), Real (R), and Sketch (S).

-\textbf{Baselines} To demonstrate the solid empirical performance of our method, we mainly compare it with the recently proposed SOTA multi-source-free domain adaptation method DECISION~\citep{ahmed2021unsupervised}.
-We provide another baseline by evaluating ensemble prediction accuracy on the target domain using the pretrained source models, denote it as Source-ens.
+\textbf{Baselines} To demonstrate the solid empirical performance of our method, we mainly compare it with the recently proposed SOTA multi-source-free domain adaptation method DECISION~\citep{ahmed2021unsupervised}, CAiDA~\citep{dong2021confident} and NRC~\citep{yang2021exploiting}.
+We provide another baseline by evaluating ensemble prediction accuracy on the target domain using the pretrained source models, and denote it as Source-ens.
 In addition, we also include several SOTA single-source-free domain adaptation methods, including BAIT~\citep{yang2020unsupervised}, SFDA~\citep{kim2020domain}, SHOT~\citep{liang2020we}, and MA~\citep{li2020model}.
 These single-source-free methods also do not require access to the source data, and we compare their multi-source ensemble results by taking the average of predictions from the multiple retrained source models after adaptation.